RowanTL/interpysh/README.md

 # How to use

 Setup a virtual environment with `python -m venv --prompt interpysh venv`.
 Then, `source venv/bin/activate`.
-Finally, `pip install -r requirements.txt`.
+Next, `pip install -r requirements.txt`.
+Finally, `pip install -e .`

 To run the tkinter frontend, type `interpysh` into your terminal.